 authority for the State agree on a common definition.
-According to the Oregon Boiler Law: Oregon Revised Statute (ORS) 480.525 defines water
+Oregon Revised Statute (ORS) 480.525 defines water heater as domestic water heaters that are:

 This definition agrees with that found in the Oregon amended Uniform Plumbing Code.
 Confusion begins when pressure equipment seems to fall within the parameters of the water heater exemption,